Top 5 2nd Quarter Trades of Le - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Leo H. Evart, Inc. reduced their investment in ARCA:SCHM by 5,115 shares.
-The trade had a 0.4% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $69.04.
+During the quarter, Legacy Wealth Management, Inc bought 205,031 shares of ARCA:SCHK for a total holding of 5,010,884.
+The trade had a 0.91% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $39.64.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 24,000 shares in ARCA:BITO, giving the stock a 0.34% weight in the equity portfolio.
-Shares traded for an average price of $20.26 during the quarter.
+The guru established a new position worth 101,236 shares in BATS:JCPB, giving the stock a 0.59% weight in the equity portfolio.
+Shares traded for an average price of $48.63 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.